 Because a credit freeze limits most lenders and service providers from obtaining your credit report, you will have to lift the freeze before making any applications for new credit.
 Freezing your credit file report simply as a preventive measure may cause undue inconvenience.
 Before you request a credit freeze, there are some things to keep in mind and alternatives to look into.

 The process of freezing and unfreezing your credit file can be done in a few minutes with each credit reporting agency (Experian, TransUnion and Equifax), but that doesn't mean it's an action to be taken lightly.
 Here are six things to understand before you start the process:

 A credit freeze is a tool consumers can use to help protect themselves against credit fraud.
 When you freeze your credit file reports, most companies are limited from viewing them until you "thaw" the freeze.

 When lenders can't view your credit file, they can't extend credit.
 This means that if someone has managed to steal your Social Security number and other personal information, they won't be able to open fraudulent credit accounts in your name.

 That said, a credit freeze will also make it impossible for you to get approved for credit unless you lift it temporarily or permanently.

 You'll need to file a credit freeze request with all three major credit bureaus for it to be effective.
 During the process, you'll need to answer a handful of questions to verify your identity.

 You'll also need to provide your Social Security number, a copy of a photo ID and proof of residence, such as a recent utility bill.
-Depending on the bureau, you may get a PIN you can use to freeze and unfreeze your report in the future.
+Depending on the bureau, you may create an account on its site that you can use to freeze and unfreeze your file in the future.

-If you plan to apply for credit with a security freeze on your credit reports, you'll need to lift the freezes, either temporarily or permanently, before you apply to ensure the lender can view your reports during its credit check.
+If you plan to apply for credit with a credit freeze on your credit files, you'll need to lift the freezes, either temporarily or permanently, before you apply to ensure the lender can view your credit reports during its credit check.

 3. You Can Freeze Your Credit for Free